blake-travers/MapPopulation/README.md

 #### Limitations

 Data used in the aggregator is limited to a "Depth" of 14 (meaning approximately ~200m resolution at the equator).
-Shapes under 1km^2 are prone to high algorithmic uncertainty.
+Shapes under 10km^2 in fast mode, and under 2,000km^2 in exact mode, are prone to higher algorithmic uncertainty.

 When a polygon partially overlaps a pixel at maximum resolution (almost always happens), the population is assumed to be uniformly distributed, and the population based on the proportion of polygon inside that pixel is used.
 While a better estimate than just discounting the pixel entirely, it introduces significant uncertainty into the estimate.